-The traditional approach that businesses use to manage their HCP is to hire a service provider.
-This provider comes onsite with a mobile clinic which is typically a large truck outfitted with testing booths and equipment.
+The traditional approach businesses use to manage their HCP is hiring an audiological service provider.
+This provider comes onsite with a mobile clinic, typically a large truck outfitted with testing booths and equipment.
 Alternatively, companies may opt to send participating employees to a local clinic.
-Both of these choices can become prohibitively expensive, as well as time consuming.
+Both of these choices can become prohibitively expensive, as well as time-consuming.

-Depending on the type of operation you’re running, this can be challenging.
+This can be challenging, depending on the type of operation you’re running.
 These employees may be performing an important service or operating a specialized piece of machinery.
-To pull them away from their job, or off of a production line, often means a disruption of service.
+To pull them away from their job or off of a production line often means a disruption of service.
 You may even be required to backfill them while they are away to ensure continued operations.
 Not only is this disruptive, it quickly becomes expensive, especially when you pay overtime to employees who cover a colleague’s workstation while they are undergoing their hearing test.
-Then, for any number of reasons, they couldn’t leave their post or make it to work that day and they miss their scheduled appointment.
+Then, for many reasons, they couldn’t leave their post or make it to work that day, and they missed their scheduled appointment.
 Now rescheduling is required.

 This model of testing can be very complicated.

 Moving towards a more flexible schedule of testing has plenty of advantages.
-This becomes less of a burden on the Health and Safety Manager who is responsible for scheduling to do so in a short period of time.
-Employees will find this less disruptive, and more conducive to their agendas, and it can be much less expensive.
+This becomes less of a burden on the Health and Safety Manager responsible for scheduling to do so in a short time.
+Employees will find this less disruptive and more conducive to their agendas, and it can be much less expensive.
 This testing flexibility also enables you to test at any time of the day.
-For those employees who work the “third” or overnight shift, testing them before they begin their day versus having them coming in during their personal time offers additional advantages.
+For those employees who work the “third” or overnight shift, testing them before they begin their day versus having them come in during their personal time offers additional advantages.